If there was anything I thought I knew when I was an insulin-fearing keto zealot, it was:

 The average blood sugar rise of people following Data-Driven Fasting is only about 10 mg/dL or 0.5 mg/dL (not much at all)!
 It seems people who are fans of fasting (and typically following a low carb or keto diet) already have extremely stable blood sugars!

 Stable glucose does not equal fat loss!

 As shown in the charts below, people who have a higher waist:height ratio and BMI only have a slightly larger increase in blood sugar after they eat.

 The correlation is extremely low (i.e. there is no relationship).

 The correlation between the amount your glucose rises after you eat and your waking glucose (another key marker of metabolic health) is also non-existent.

-It seems, while normal, healthy, stable blood sugars are a good thing, flat line is definitely not better!
+It seems, while normal, healthy, stable blood sugars are a good thing, flat line is not better!

-Although stable and lower blood glucose levels are a positive marker of good metabolic health, merely treating the symptom (i.e. elevated blood sugar) rather addressing the cause (i.e. insulin resistance, energy toxicity and excess body fat) doesn’t help.
+Although stable and lower blood glucose levels are a positive marker of metabolic health, merely treating the symptom (i.e. elevated blood sugar) rather than addressing the cause (i.e. insulin resistance, energy toxicity and excess body fat) doesn’t help.

 Unfortunately, many people who believe that fat is a free food because it does not raise insulin levels end up overeating refined fat to maintain stable blood sugar levels.
 Before long, this leads to fat gain and worsening insulin resistance.